ankitapandit939/APC-INJECTION/README.md

   -ALERTABLE STATE

-**PROCESS:**
+_**PROCESS:**_

 So now WHAT IS A PROCESS IN A COMPUTER?
 - A PROCESS is basically a type of conatiner that helps the commands to get executed inside it when they are assigned with the help of THREAD.

-  for example : virtualbox.exe,notepad.exe,androidstudio.exe
+  for example : _virtualbox.exe, notepad.exe, androidstudio.exe_

-**THREAD:**
+ # _Opening Notepad.exe creates a process._

+ # _Opening Android Studio creates another process._

+ # _Each process runs independently._

+ Now with context to APC injection the attacker will choose a target process like ANDROID STUDIO to run their malicious code inside it.

+_**THREAD:**_

 that takes us to our next basic unit THREAD

-A THREAD is a fundamental unit of a PROCESS , it is the Thread that performs the execution of a assigned task or command in the Computer
+A THREAD is a fundamental unit of a PROCESS , it is the Thread that performs the execution of a assigned task or command in the Computer.

+For more clear understanding think that _YOU OPEN CHROME AND SEARCH FOR YOUTUBE_

+What happens next Youtube loads and you search/view a video on your feed

+how does this process happens i.e THREAD plays a major role

+One thread loads a webpage

+Another plays a video

 For more simple breakdown we can refer to the figure below:

 <img width="1120" height="561" alt="image" src="https://github.com/user-attachments/assets/e9ba385f-3037-4795-9238-57d7cd6c1cc4" />

-When APC Injection is done it needs a **VIRTUAL MEMORY** but What is a Virtual Memory?
+When APC Injection is done it needs a _**VIRTUAL MEMORY**_ but What is a Virtual Memory?

 Virtual memory is a technique used by an operating system that lets programs think they have a large, continuous memory space, even though the actual RAM is limited and scattered in different places.